-Settled by the Sorbs and Wends in the sixth century AD, this was a farming region with a problem.
+Settled by the Sorbs and Wends in the sixth century AD, Spreewald was a farming region with a problem.
 The area's wetlands made agriculture difficult, so the farmers resolved the issue by digging channels (fließen) to the river Spree for irrigation and drainage.

-Over 800 miles of waterway are now the ideal way to tour the region.
+Over 800 miles of the waterway are the ideal way to tour the region.
 And with 18,000 species of animals and plants, there is plenty to see besides the water.
 The Spreewald is a major tourist destination just outside Berlin.

-Boat the Canals in the Spreewald
+Boat the Canals

 While there are tours in almost every town, your best chance of finding an English-speaking boat is in Lübben or Lübbenau.
 Book a place on a public tour for 10 euro per person or bring some friends and rent the whole boat.

-Canals are marked with wooden signs so look for ironically named passages like the “Suez Canal”.
+Canals are marked with wooden signs so look for ironically named passages like the “Suez Canal.”
 Be aware that the 2-person Kanadier comes with a peddle/rudder system that can be tricky to figure out.

 And your journey can take much longer depending on your energy.
 It's a canal, not a river, so all motion is your own.